How can I transfer files from PC to PC via WiFi?

 - Question from Reddit

-How to transfer files from PC to PC using WiFi on Windows 10, 11 [3 options]
+How to transfer files from PC to PC using WiFi Windows 7, 10, 11 [3 options]

-How to send files via WiFi direct from PC to PC?
+How do I transfer files from PC to PC using WiFi Windows 7/10/11?
 Here in the post, we offer you 3 options for you to choose from.

 Option 1.
 Transfer files between PCs using WiFi via remote desktop software: AnyViewer [recommended]

-The first option we would like to suggest you use is a highly appreciated remote desktop software: AnyViewer for the following reasons:
+How to transfer files from PC to PC using WiFi Windows 7/10/11?
+You can use is a highly appreciated remote desktop software: AnyViewer for the following reasons:

 - Easy-to-use.
 It has easy operations to transfer files without limitations, you can transfer files from PC to PC directly if you’ve logged into the same account.

 - Fast.
 It has a fast file transfer speed to improve your work efficiency and save time.

 - Compatible.
 It supports several Windows versions, for example, it’s available on Windows 11/10/8.1/8/7.